the-real-i9/Typing-Gym/frontend/type-race-against-gravity.md

+# Feature Updates
+- Allow Users choose to practice with difficult words, aside from random texts
+- Allow Users retype word they spelt wrongly
+- Include the 3000 communication words.

 # Definition
 - A ball begins to drop as you begin to type, once the ball touches the ground, it's game over.
 - Your typing speed + accuracy is the force against gravity that pushes it upwards as it overcomes gravity, or remain on a spot if it equals gravity.